-If you observe that without making any changes, your laptop slows down to a crawl, and your CPU usage exceeds to a high figure of up to even 100% then you need to investigate the Windows processes running on your computer.
+If you observe that without making any changes, your laptop slows down to a crawl, and your CPU usage exceeds a high figure of up to even 100% then you need to investigate the Windows processes running on your computer.
 One of them, vssvc.exe is also known to cause high Disk or CPU usage.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, be malware, and malware is known to take the names of other legit files.
 So in this case the first thing you need to do is search for and locate the vssvc.exe file using Start search.
 If it is found in the System32 folder and its Properties indicate that is a Microsoft Volume Shadow Copy Service file then it is the legit Microsoft process.
-But it it is found in any other folder location, it could well be malware.
+But if it is found in any other folder location, it could well be malware.

-vssvc.exe high disk usage issue
+Fix vssvc.exe high Disk, CPU, Memory usage

 The Volume Shadow Copy Service manages and implements Volume Shadow Copies used for backup and other purposes.
 If this service is stopped, shadow copies will be unavailable for backup and the backup may fail.
 If this service is disabled, any services that explicitly depend on it will fail to start.
 VSS helps back up your system drive.
 Moreover, disabling this Service could make some applications lose their functionalities.